-In January of 2020, the MOBT merged with the nationally recognized AACA Museum, Inc. in Hershey PA, where it had been renting exhibit space.
-At the AACA Museum, Inc, the MOBT’s historic bus fleet has grown to more than 40 buses, some more than 100 years old.
-A substantial portion of the fleet is on public display at any given time on nearly 6,000 square feet of dedicated bus exhibit space.
-Also, the AACA Museum boasts a comprehensive graphic historic “Timeline” of bus building in North America, perhaps the only one of its kind in the world, and a substantial collection of bus memorabilia.
+In January of 2020, the MOBT merged into the AACA Museum, Inc., where the bus collection was on display in the Richard O. Ullman Family Foundation Gallery.
+At the museum, the historic bus fleet has grown to more than 50 buses, some more than 100 years old.
+A substantial portion of the fleet is on public display at any given time on nearly 6,000 square feet of dedicated exhibit space.
+Also, the AACA Museum, Inc. boasts a comprehensive graphic historic “timeline” of bus building in North America, perhaps the only one of its kind in the world, and a substantial collection of bus memorabilia.

-The MOBT collection at the AACA Museum is the only preserved bus fleet open to the public nearly every day of the year, and admission includes the entire AACA Museum.
-Each year the Museum holds a Spring Fling at the AACA Museum and attracts hundreds of bus enthusiasts and dozens of antique coaches from as far away as California.
-This year’s Spring Fling is scheduled for June 4 &5, 2021.
+The MOBT collection is the only preserved bus fleet open to the public nearly every day of the year.
+Each year the museum holds a Spring Fling on the museum grounds and attracts hundreds of bus enthusiasts and dozens of antique coaches from across the nation.

-In addition to the countless hours of dedicated volunteer work to preserve these treasures, it requires substantial financial support to restore, preserve, and exhibit them.
-The AACA Museum is a popular destination for both car and bus buffs, and a great addition to any visit to the Hershey, PA area.
+In addition to the countless hours of dedicated volunteer work to display these treasures, it requires substantial financial support to restore, preserve, and exhibit them.
+The museum is a popular destination for car, truck, motorcycle, and bus buffs, and a great addition to any visit to the Hershey, PA area.
 Please consider supporting our efforts to preserve bus transportation history by visiting, joining, and contributing.